webview/webview/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/zserge/webview)](https://goreportcard.com/report/github.com/zserge/webview)

-A tiny cross-platform webview library for C/C++/Golang.
+A tiny cross-platform webview library for C/C++/Golang for building modern cross-platform GUI.

+It supports two-way JavaScript bindings (to call JavaScript from C/C++/Go and to call C/C++/Go from JavaScript).

 It uses Cocoa/WebKit on macOS, gtk-webkit on Linux and good old MSHTML on Windows.